Danny McLennan: Playing career

 Born in Stirling, McLennan represented Scotland at schoolboy international level and played junior football for Lochore Welfare.
 He joined Rangers as a 17–year-old apprentice, but after failing to break through to the first team he moved to Falkirk.
 McLennan's most successful spell as a player was at East Fife from 1947 to 1957.
 He was part of the team that won the Scottish League Cup in 1953.
 He played briefly for Dundee before joining Berwick Rangers as player–manager.

 Management career

 His first coaching role came as player-manager of Berwick Rangers in 1957, and went on to coach the national teams of the Philippines, Mauritius, Rhodesia, Iran, Bahrain, Iraq, Malawi, Jordan, Fiji, and Libya.

+McLennan was appointed manager of Oldham Athletic from May 26th to June 28th 1960, but left for Stirling Albion.

 McLennan lead Stirling Albion to promotion to the top division in 1961, and to the semi-finals of Scottish League Cup for the first time, also in 1961.

 With both Rhodesia, in 1970, and Iran, in 1974, McLennan almost qualified for the FIFA World Cup, but lost out in the play-off round twice.
+He came to Iran in March 1973, and first served as assistant coach of the national team under Mahmoud Bayati.
+The next year, he led the Iranian team as head coach at the 1974 RCD Cup.

 He took Malawi to its first African Cup of Nations in 1984.
 Unfortunately a rigged draw between Algeria and Nigeria ended any hopes of qualifying from the group.
 He also managed Indian club Churchill Brothers.